 Yes, an appeal must be lodged within 30 days from the date on which the person receives written notice of the decision of the community housing provider.

-Who can help with your appeal?
+Who can help with an appeal?

 The content of the Law Handbook is made available as a public service for information purposes only and should not be relied upon as a substitute for legal advice.
 See Disclaimer for details.
 For free and confidential legal advice in South Australia call 1300 366 424.